ivaldi/brimir/README.md

 ------------
 Brimir is a rather simple Ruby on Rails application.
 The only difficulty in setting things up is how to get incoming email to work.
 See the next section for details.

-To install brimir you first have to create a database and modify the config file in config/database.yml to reflect the details.

-Now install the required gems by running:
+Install the required gems by running:

     bundle install --without development:test

-Next, load the database schema and some defaults:
+Next, load the database schema and some defaults, then precompile the assets:

+    rake db:migrate RAILS_ENV=production
-    rake db:schema:load
+    rake assets:precompile RAILS_ENV=production

 Last thing left to do before logging in is making a user and adding some statuses.
 You can do this by running:

     rails console